povelfk/deep-research-with-bing-grounding/README.md

 ## Notebooks Overview

-This repository provides two main notebooks for different research workflows:
+This repository provides three main notebooks for different research workflows:

-- **deep_research_with_bing_search.ipynb**: Demonstrates the core workflow using BingSearchAgent to retrieve and summarize web content.
+- **01_deep_research_with_bing_search.ipynb**: Demonstrates the core workflow using BingSearchAgent to retrieve and summarize web content.
 This is suitable for most research tasks where summarized search results are sufficient.

-- **deep_research_with_bing_search_scraping.ipynb**: Extends the workflow by introducing a ScraperAgent (WebScraperAgent) that visits URLs returned by BingSearchAgent, extracts and cleans the main content, and then passes this richer data to the summarization and reporting agents.
+- **02_deep_research_with_bing_search_scraping.ipynb**: Extends the workflow by introducing a ScraperAgent (WebScraperAgent) that visits URLs returned by BingSearchAgent, extracts and cleans the main content, and then passes this richer data to the summarization and reporting agents.
 Use this notebook when you need deeper, more contextually relevant information from web pages beyond what is available in search result snippets.

+- **03_deep_research_with_azure_ai_agents_only.ipynb**: Features an advanced implementation using Azure AI Agents with agent-to-agent handoffs and iterative loops between ResearchAgent and PeerReviewAgent.
+This notebook demonstrates sophisticated agent orchestration patterns, including automated peer review cycles that continue until quality standards are met, using both custom loop functions and Semantic Kernel's HandoffOrchestration framework.

 ## Features